Chermside, Queensland: Transport

+Chermside is home to the Chermside bus station, a major public transport hub located adjacent to Westfield Chermside.
+It is serviced by numerous Translink bus routes that provide frequent connections to the Brisbane CBD, surrounding suburbs, and key destinations such as hospitals, universities, and train stations.
+The bus station features dedicated platforms, real-time service information, and accessibility facilities, making it a vital component of Brisbane’s northern transport network.
 The Northern Busway between the Royal Children's Hospital and Windsor was completed in August 2009, and an extra 3 km of busway between Windsor and Kedron opened in June 2012 with Airport Link and 2 new busway stations at Lutwyche and Kedron.
 Planning for the ultimate Northern Busway between Kedron and Bracken Ridge (including Chermside) is being revised with stages subject to funding and government priority.

+A dedicated bus lane, operating both inbound and outbound, was added in 2024 along Gympie Road between Kedron and Chermside, benefiting over 5,000 commuters during peak periods each weekday.